 Climate Change: Root Catalyst?

 Climate change acts as a root catalyst for biodiversity loss by altering the fundamental environmental conditions that sustain life on Earth.
 It changes temperature regimes, precipitation patterns, and the frequency and intensity of extreme weather events.
-These changes can disrupt the delicate balance of ecosystems, leading to species mismatches and breakdowns in webs.
+These changes can disrupt the delicate balance of ecosystems, leading to species mismatches and breakdowns in food webs.
 Moreover, climate change can act synergistically with other stressors, such as habitat degradation and overexploitation, to accelerate the decline of species and ecosystems.

 The evidence linking climate change to biodiversity loss is mounting, with numerous studies attributing shifts in species distributions and altered life cycles to rising temperatures and changing precipitation patterns.
 For example, coral bleaching events, which are driven by warmer ocean temperatures, have led to significant declines in coral reef ecosystems, which are hotspots for marine biodiversity.
 Additionally, the melting of polar ice caps and the thawing of permafrost have profound effects on arctic and subarctic species, further underscoring the role of climate change as a catalyst for biodiversity alterations.